By Brandon Wilson, Senior ITOM Technical Consultant

 Bottom line: You "don't know what you don't know" until you know.
-Let us review your current state and we'll let you know what?s going on.
+Let us review your current state and we'll let you know what's going on.
 Contact CAI, and we can fill in the blanks.

 If your CMDB is healthy and ongoing, take a look at your services.
-How do those services relate to your
+How do those services relate to your common data?

 You have the common data of the CSDM built, but now you need to build some barriers – that's your application layer.
 We can then look at your business capabilities and how to best conceptualize everything under one roof.